Changes to the Residential Parks (Long-stay Tenants) Act 2006

-The changes will provide the SAT with appropriate powers to deal with all issues arising under long-stay agreements and the new requirements introduced by the amendments.
-New powers will be included for the SAT in relation to harsh and unreasonable terms in agreements, pre-contractual promises and maintenance and repair obligations.
+The changes provide the SAT with appropriate powers to deal with all issues arising under long-stay agreements.
+New powers are included for the SAT in relation to harsh and unreasonable terms in agreements, pre-contractual promises and maintenance and repair obligations.

-How will upcoming changes to the residential park law affect me?
+How do the changes to the residential park law affect me?

-Changes that will apply if you have an existing agreement or are entering a new agreement
+Changes that apply if you have an existing agreement or are entering a new agreement

-- Standard terms are to apply to all agreements, including clear requirements for operators in relation to maintenance.
-Contracting out of standard terms (replacing terms required by law or asking a consumer to agree to a term that waives their rights) will not be permitted.
+- Standard terms apply to all agreements, including clear requirements for operators in relation to maintenance.
+Contracting out of standard terms (replacing terms required by law or asking a consumer to agree to a term that waives their rights) are not permitted.

 - Continuing disclosure obligation for park operators in relation to matters that impact on a tenancy, such as telling a tenant that the park will be sold or redeveloped.

-- Without grounds termination of site-only agreements will not be permitted.
-Specific termination provisions relating to use of the park and tenants interfering with quiet enjoyment will instead apply.
+- Without grounds termination of site-only agreements is not permitted.
+Specific termination provisions relating to use of the park and tenants interfering with quiet enjoyment instead apply.

-- Operators will have to provide advance notice to a tenant about whether an agreement will be extended at end of the fixed term.
+- Operators to provide advance notice to a tenant about whether an agreement will be extended at end of the fixed term.

-- When the home is sold, the tenant will have to give the buyer a purchase disclosure notice and the sale will be conditional on the buyer entering into a long-stay agreement with the park operator.
+- Before the home is sold, the tenant must give the buyer a purchase disclosure notice and the sale may be conditional on the buyer entering into a long-stay agreement with the park operator.

-- Park operators will not be able to interfere with the sale of a home or require the tenant to appoint a particular person as selling agent.
+- Park operators cannot interfere with the sale of a home or require the tenant to appoint a particular person as selling agent.

 - New requirements about the creation, amendment and enforcement of park rules.